 9. Join a Mastermind

 In my mastermind, I’ve found that it’s easier to build relationships, get advice, and not put up walls because I know everyone else is there for the same reasons.
-It also got me out of my comfort zone.
+It also got me out of my safe space.
 I had to get comfortable talking in front of the group and giving advice to others.

 10. Pour Into Other People

-Personal development naturally leads to recognizing other people and encouraging them.
+One thing personal development naturally leads to is recognizing other people and encouraging them.
 I think it feels good to motivate and encourage others.
 But, more than that, I’m also helping them and that creates a ripple effect.
 This is where real impact happens.

 Like C.S.
 Lewis says: